SDE

 Given a binary tree, return the root values of all duplicate subtrees.
 Two subtrees are considered duplicate if they have the same structure with identical node values.
 For ...read more

-Q13.
-There are n nuts and n bolts represented in two different arrays and a function is_fit(nut_i, bolt_j) which returns 0 if its perfectly fit, 1 if it’s a tight fit and -1 if its loose fit.
-I was asked to arrange...
+Q. Given n nuts and n bolts represented in two different arrays and a function is_fit(nut_i, bolt_j) which returns 0 if it's perfectly fit, 1 if it’s a tight fit and -1 if it's a loose fit, arrange them so that ev...

 read more